 JOHN ARMSTRONG.
-J. Q. DE CARTERET.
-NORTH-CAROLINA BOOK BINDERY, (OVER THE N. C. BOOK STORE.)
-DeCarteret & Armstrong, BOOK BINDERS AND BLANK BOOK MANUFAC-TURERS,
+J. O. DE CARTERET.
+TOETH-CAROLINA BOOK BINDERY.
+OVER THE X. C. BOOK STORE.
+Decarteret & Armstrong, BOOK BINDERS AND BEANK BOOK MANUFACover and Sampson, and the Terms of the Federal Courts

-RALEIGH, N. C. Jan.
+RALEIGH, N. C. 16-1y Jan.
 23, 1861.

-16-1v

 ED.
-GRAHAM HATWOOD, COUNSELLOR AND ATTORNEY AT LAW, Will attend the County and Superior Courts of Wake, Johnston and Chatham; the Superior Courts of New Hanover and Sampson, and the Terms of the Federal Courts and Supreme Court of North-Carolinz, at Raleigh.
+GRANCH HATWOOD, COUNSELLOR AND ATTORNEY AT LAW HALEIGH, N. C., Will attend the County and Superior Courts of Wake, and Supreme Court of North-Carolina, at Raleigh.

+Johnston and Chatham; the Superior Courts of New Han-

 Office, the one formerly occupied by the late Hon.
-William H. Haywood, jr. 17-1y Jan.
+William H. Haywood, jr. Jan.
 26, 1861.

-R. MOORE, ATTORNEY AT LAW, Will practice in the Courts of Rowan and adjoining counties.
-Collections promptly made.
-17-1y Jan.
+B. R. MOCRE.
+ATTORNEY AT LAW.
+SALISBURY, N. C.,

+Will practice in the Courts of Rowan and adjoining counties.
+Collections promptly m2de.
+Jan.
 6 1861.
+17-1y NOTICE.